insidert/insidert/src/content/blog/books-i-read.md

     - Completed: 2022
 - The Richest Man in Babylon
     - Completed: 2023
+- Influence
+    - Completed: 2025

 ## Current Readings

-- Influence
+- The courage to be disliked

 ## In queue

 - Thinking fast and slow
-- The courage to be disliked
 - Steve Jobs

 ## My recommendations for all readers